 I don't keep a blog anymore (I did for about 10 years).
 Today, my work is distributed exclusively by email, and lives entirely within Google Docs — an ecosystem where it's easier than anywhere else I could think of for me and my readers to comment (in-line) and converse (via Gmail).

 My metric of choice is not "scale," or millions of viewers, or thousands of shares.
 I don't chase clicks.
-My metric is dialogue.
-In 2016-17, every 1,000 words I wrote turned into over 3,000 words in comments from about three dozen loyal readers.
+My metric is dialogue: every 1,000 words I write turns into over 3,000 words in comments from about three dozen loyal readers.
 I'm proud of that.

 If being a part of this conversation sounds interesting, again, you can sign up here.
 If you want to see a few samples first, you can check out the Featured essays below.